 Following Swissair’s collapse and the formation of Swiss International Air Lines, the new airline decided to focus its fleet on the Airbus A330 and A340.
 The last MD-11 was retired in 2002.

-Thai International (TG)
+Thai Airways International (TG)

 Its first GE-powered example arrived in June 1991 and was configured to seat 10 ‘Royal first,’ 42 ‘Royal executive’ and 233 economy passengers.